10 Foods to Try in Japan

 I'm not talking about those packages of dried noodles you lived off of during your college years.
 Picture freshly made noodles, broth with a depth of flavors, tender pork and a soft boiled egg cooked to perfection.
 Piled high on top is roasted vegetables, green onions and fresh ginger.
 Okay, gotta stop now.
 My mouth is watering.

 The packaged square variety is a distant cousin to this culinary star, which is becoming popular around the world.
 But just like sushi, there aren't many better places to try it than in Japan.
 Tokyo has noodle shops on nearly every street, so try a few!
+If you’re not into ramen, try eating at these other specialty food streets in Tokyo.

 Tip: Most ramen shops have a vending machine of sorts, from which you will purchase a ticket.
 Hand the slip to one of the workers and they'll whip up your dish in front of your eyes.